terraform-linters/tflint/docs/user-guide/working-directory.md

 $ tflint --recursive
 ```

+Recursive inspection is performed in parallel by default.
+The default parallelism is the number of CPUs.
+This can be controlled with `--max-workers`.

 These flags are also valid for `--init` and `--version`.
 Recursive init is required when installing required plugins all at once:

 ```console